 Ultra-filtration is the only ‘stand-alone system’ to remove particulates, protozoa, bacteria, worms ánd viruses.
 Ultra-filtration works the same as a water filter.
 With a 100 times smaller pore size of 0.02 micron, it also blocks the passage of viruses.
 Although the name would suggest we are talking about water filtration, ultra-filtration falls under the category ‘water purifier’, because it also protects against viruses.
 Sounds perfect right?
-The downside of ultrafiltration systems is that they are filtering to such a small pore size, they tend to clog quickly.
+The downside of ultrafiltration systems is that they are filtering to such a small pore size, that they tend to clog quickly.
 They have a relatively short life span, making it less ideal for longer periods of travel.

 Remove heavy metals from water

 If you still want to reduce the level of heavy metals in your drinking water you could opt for a water filter that contains activated carbon.
 Activated carbon adsorbs heavy metals and other chemicals (pesticides, VOC).

 Which water treatment should I use in which situation?

-Based on the countries you are traveling, and the main water source you get your water from, you might be interested in only a water filter, only a water purifier or a combination of both.
-Let’s have a look at a few examples.
+Based on the countries you are traveling, to and the main water source you get your water from, you might be interested in only a water filter, only a water purifier, or a combination of both.
+A few examples.

 Situation 1: Get water from a mountain stream in Norway

 - Use a water filter.
 You want to remove possible particles, bacteria, and protozoa.
 Harmful viruses are of less concern, the next village is 40 kilometers downstream.